-Correctional State Employees Retirement Plan of the Minnesota State Retirement System (MSRS-Correctional) were permitted to transfer past service credit with the individual's financial responsibility limited to the increment of additional required member contributions and leaving the remaining unfunded actuarial accrued liability attributable to the service credit transfer to be amortized by the employing unit within the existing contribution structure (Laws 2006, Chapter 271, Article 2, Section 12).

-- 21) In 2007, the MSRS-Correctional/MSRS-General service credit transfer financial requirement was revisited, revised and codified for future application, with additional member and employer funding responsibility for additional contribution increments for pre-July 1, 2007, coverage transfers and m ember and employer full actuarial value funding for post-June 30, 2007, coverage transfers (Laws 2007, Chapter 134, Article 3, Section 5). - 22) Also in 2007, the Teachers Retirement Association (TRA) procedures for the payment for strike periods and leaves of absence were revised to permit equivalent contribution-rate-based payments during the initial year after the event and a full actuarial value payment thereafter (Laws 2007, Chapter 134, Article 2, Sections 31-35, 41, and 42).
+- 17) Also in 2005, as part of newly enacted authority for the acquisition of service credit for strike periods, payment of equivalent contribution amounts plus interest were permitted within the first year after the strike, with a full actuarial value service credit purchase required after the first year and no service credit acquisition authorized after five years has elapsed since the conclusion of the strike (Laws 2005, First Special Session, Ch.
+8, Art.
+2, Sec.
+1, 5, 6, 7, and 8). - 18) Again in 2005, the military service full actuarial value service credit purchase provisions were extended from 2006 to 2007 (Laws 2005, First Special Session, Ch.
+8, Art.
+2, Sec.
+3 and 4). - 19) Also in 2005, the full actuarial value service credit purchase methodology was refined and clarified with the addition of a recognition of Combined Service Annuity portability impacts in the calculation and the establishment of a minimum purchase payment amount (Laws 2005, First Special Session, Ch.
+8, Art.
+10, Sec.
+65). - 20) In 2006, some individuals transferred from coverage by the General State Employees Retirement Plan of the Minnesota State Retirement System (MSRS-General) to the Correctional State Employees Retirement Plan of the Minnesota State Retirement System (MSRS-Correctional) were permitted to transfer past service credit with the individual's financial responsibility limited to the increment of additional required member contributions and leaving the remaining unfunded actuarial accrued liability attributable to the service credit transfer to be amortized by the employing unit within the existing contribution structure (Laws 2006, Ch.
+271, Art.
+2, Sec.
+12). - 21) In 2007, the MSRS-Correctional/MSRS-General service credit transfer financial requirement was revisited, revised and codified for future application, with additional member and employer funding responsibility for additional contribution increments for pre-July 1, 2007, coverage transfers and m ember and employer full actuarial value funding for post-June 30, 2007, coverage transfers (Laws 2007, Ch.
+134, Art.
+3, Sec.
+5). - 22) Also in 2007, the Teachers Retirement Association (TRA) procedures for the payment for strike periods and leaves of absence were revised to permit equivalent contribution-rate-based payments during the initial year after the event and a full actuarial value payment thereafter (Laws 2007, Ch.
+134, Art.
+2, Sec.
+31-35, 41, and 42). - 23) In 2008, four St. Paul School Board members were permitted to make back member contributions to the Public Employees Defined Contribution Plan for past periods of uncovered service, with a mandatory school district matching contribution without any demonstration by the school board members that the school district caused the failure of concurrent retirement plan coverage (Laws 2008, Ch.
+349, Art.
+16, Sec.
+9). - 24) Also in 2008, an Independent School District No. 196 teacher was permitted to purchase Teachers Retirement Association (TRA) service credit for past teaching service rendered in Illinois (Laws 2008, Ch.
+349, Art.
+16, Sec.
+5).